kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *higher priced compared to competitors*
 * *product pricing is high*

-### POOR MARKET OFFERING
+### POOR OFFERINGS
-> Products or services offered by organization are outdated or inferior to the competition.
-This may be the result of a lack of investment in product development or pressure from the competitors.
+> Employees believe products or services offered by organization are outdated or inferior to the competition’s possibly due to lack of investment in product development or pressure from competitors.

 __Exemplary statements reported by employees:__